input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 GHCJS used the `.js.pp` file extension to identify JavaScript files that needed to be passed through CPP before being valid JavaScript.
-Adding support for this extension in both Hadrian and GHC proved to be more painful than just adding support for JavaScript pragmas.
+Adding support for this extension in both Hadrian and GHC proved to be more work than just adding support for JavaScript pragmas.
 So we decided to do the latter; similarly to Haskell extension pragmas, you can now write "//#OPTIONS: CPP" in your JavaScript files to enable the CPP pass, and the file extension is always `.js`.